elias-ba/ask/docs/QUICKSTART.md

 ask commit
 ```

-ASK analyzes your staged changes and suggests a semantic commit message.
+ask analyzes your staged changes and suggests a semantic commit message.

 ## Essential Commands